 As mentioned above, we planted our bulbs closer to each other than commonly recommended.
 It is still important however to ensure your bulbs don’t touch each other or the side of the pot.
 Otherwise there is a risk of fungus developing.
 Bulbs have a top and a bottom and should be planted with the point facing up and the base facing down.

 The photo below shows our beautiful tulip bulbs.
-A mix of a double-flowered variety called Sunlover (Amazon) which has gorgeous orange/red/yellow hues and some Black Parrot tulips (Amazon) with their gorgeous feathered purple petals.
+A mix of a double-flowered variety called Sunlover (Amazon affiliate link) which has gorgeous orange/red/yellow hues and some Black Parrot tulips (Amazon affiliate link) with their gorgeous feathered purple petals.

-The middle layer of my bulb lasagne contains a delightful ready made mix of spring bulbs (Amazon) called woodland walk.
+The middle layer of my bulb lasagne contains a delightful ready made mix of spring bulbs (Amazon affiliate link) called woodland walk.
 It combines pretty yellow Tete a Tete narcissus with gorgeous blue grape hyacinth (Muscari armeniacum) which will look delightful together.

 For the final layer of our bulb lasagne, we planted a mix of tiny early flowering crocus in a blend of white, yellow and purple combined with a beautiful dwarf iris blend of both purple and yellow varieties.
 This layer could come into flower as early as February, and I can’t wait for the day that I open my door and see their beautiful little flowers opening.